alejoloaiza/goinstaircbot/README.md

  **3) !cmd init chatbot**
 * **Once the bot recieves this command, it will start doing this steps:**
 * **a) Every once a while will check if someone has responded any of his messages.**
-* **b) If someone responded, it will respond again based on a chatbot flow defined in Google Dialog Flow and mapped to this appliation with the config variables DialogFlowProjectID and DialogFlowLangCode.**
+* **b) If someone responded, it will respond again based on a chatbot flow defined in Google Dialog Flow and mapped to this application with the config variables DialogFlowProjectID and DialogFlowLangCode.**